 I should mention that the word translated "temple" by the NIV is the Hebrew word bayit which can be rendered "house" or "palace."
 Some feel David is referring to the dedication (or rededication) of his own house after a death-bed experience.
 Perhaps David himself became afflicted by the plague, although the text doesn't indicate so.
 Eric Lane poses this possibility, "If David had been ill of the plague his house would have been shut up; and on his recovery he rededicated his house."
-[2]

 Whether it was for the dedication of the temple or his own house, this we know.
-David wanted God's people to celebrate two truths about God, so he wrote this song.
+David wanted to help God's people, so he wrote this song.
+He knows he won't be the last person to make a blunder, and that's what this place is all about.
+This temple is for blunderers.
+It's where they can find help and hope.